Aerus (airline)

-Aerus, legally Aerotransportes Rafilher S.A. de C.V., is a planned Mexican regional carrier founded in 2022, and is expected to start operations in March 2023.
-It will be based in Monterrey International Airport.
+Aerus, legally Aerotransportes Rafilher S.A. de C.V., is a Mexican regional carrier founded in 2022, and started operations in April 2023.
+It is based in Monterrey International Airport.

 History

 Aerus was founded in May 2022 by Grupo Herrera, following local government approval.
-It was originally founded in 1990 in San Luis Potosi as Aerotransportes Rafilher, for air taxi services.
+It was originally founded in 1990 in San Luis Potosí as Aerotransportes Rafilher, for air taxi services.
 The airline is planned to launch in the first quarter of 2023, seeking to operate flights to destinations with no current air service.

 In January 2023, the airline ordered 30 all-electric Eviation Alice aircraft.
 In February 2023, reports indicated that Aerus is planning to expand operations, aiming to have 14 aircraft and 500 employees by 2025.
 The airline is planning an investment of US$98 million as part of the expansion effort.
-The airline is also planning to recruit former employees of Aeromar, an airline that closed operations earlier in the month.
+The airline is also planning to recruit former employees of Aeromar, an airline that closed operations earlier in February 2025.

+In April 2025, Aerus entered into a codeshare agreement with Viva Aerobus, enabling increased connectivity and coordinated flight offerings between the two airlines.

 Destinations

-The airline plans to operate both domestic and international flights in the northeatern region, using Textron Aviation-built Cessna aircraft.
-While there's no confirmed information about its exact destinations, the airline is planning service to Piedras Negras and Monclova, the Tamaulipas, Coahuila, and Veracruz states, as well as service to the United States.
+The airline plans to operate both domestic and international flights in the Northeastern and Gulf of Mexico regions, using Textron Aviation-built Cessna aircraft.
+It is intended to occupy routes previously served by Aeromar.

-The first confirmed route from Tampico to Monterrey will start in April.